hsuwanying/datalake_n_warehouse/README.md

 | [die Post ](https://swisspost.opendatasoft.com/explore/dataset/plz_verzeichnis_v2/table/?disjunctive.postleitzahl) | Download the “PLZ_Verzeichnis” CSV file via the link<br />It provides  `Postleitzahl`, `Ortbez18`, and `Kanton`, and information of each city |

 # Result: Proposed Prototype
-To address the business problem, we constructed data piplines that present key metrics and with our proposed traveler insight dashboard.
-The graph IG Hashtag Statistic gives information about the usage of hashtags in each Instagram post.
-We are able to answer the following questions:
+We constructed data pipelines to address the business problem that presents critical metrics with our proposed traveler insight dashboard.
+The IG Hashtag Statistic graph gives information about hashtag usage in each Instagram post.
+We can answer the following questions:

 <br>
 **Business Questions 1**:
 “How can we improve the tourist travel experience in Switzerland by utilizing social media and search engine data? “